-As a country, we haven’t done much to enforce road traffic laws on seatbelt, drink-driving, speeding, motorcycle helmet and reckless driving.
+The Personal Injury Law Firm – Johnson Law Firm, PC points out to we haven’t done much to enforce road traffic laws on seatbelt, drink-driving, speeding, motorcycle helmet and reckless driving.

 For instance, most motorcyclists are fond of flouting traffic regulations with their eyes wide open; although they are highly vulnerable to road crashes.

 It is therefore indicative that motorcycle accidents constitute 23 per cent of the total number of road traffic deaths nationwide.